Your May Horoscope Is Here — & It's Not A Month You'll Ever Forget

 AdvertisementADVERTISEMENT

-Then on 12th May the Scorpio full moon activates your sector of money and self-worth, and it’s time for some real talk.
+Then on May 13th at 2:56 a.m.
+AEST, the Scorpio full moon activates your sector of money and self-worth, and it’s time for some real talk.
 If you’ve been undercharging, overgiving, or relying on validation to feel worthy, this lunation is your wake-up call.
 You don’t need to prove anything.
 Let go of scarcity narratives, release your attachment to outdated versions of “success,” and redefine your value from the inside out.
 Shed the shame.
 Invest in yourself.

 Scorpio Sun & Rising:

 Scorpio… I know you’re always in a rebirth arc.
 But this month?
 This one hits diﬀerent.
-Pluto, one of your planetary rulers, stations retrograde in Aquarius on 4th May, shaking your sector of home, roots, and inner emotional safety.
+Pluto, one of your planetary rulers, stations retrograde in Aquarius on May 5th at 1:27 a.m.
+AEST, shaking your sector of home, roots, and inner emotional safety.
 If your foundations have been feeling fragile, this retrograde will show you where the cracks are — and how to rebuild better.
 You may feel a pull toward ancestral healing, reconnecting with family, or redefining what “home” actually means for you.
 Let yourself go deep.
 You’re not losing control.
 You’re finding a more authentic version of it.

 AdvertisementADVERTISEMENT

 Then comes your annual full moon.
-On 12th May, the Scorpio full moon lands in your sector of self, and you’re shedding layers like it’s your job.
+On May 13th at 2:56 a.m.
+AEST, the Scorpio full moon lands in your sector of self, and you’re shedding layers like it’s your job.
 Old insecurities, projections, facades from the past six months — gone.
 This is you looking in the mirror and saying, “Wow.
 I’ve always been powerful.
 I just had to stop pretending I wasn’t.”
 This is a Phoenix moment, no exaggeration.
 You don’t need anyone’s permission to rise.
 Just your own presence.
 Spend time celebrating your growth with this potent lunation.
 You did that!

-After all that intensity, Gemini Season arrives on 20th May, activating your sector of transformation, intimacy, and financial merging for the next four weeks.
-This is your research lab, your tantric study zone, your emotional depth territory.
-Mercury enters Gemini 25th May, and the Gemini new moon follows 26th May, inviting new beginnings in your energetic exchanges with others.
-Meanwhile, Saturn enters Aries on 24th May, kicking oﬀ a new cycle in your sector of daily rituals, health, and personal responsibility.
-Your healing is no longer optional — it’s foundational.
-You’re learning to structure your brilliance.
-And your glow up?
-It’s going to be long-lasting.

 Sagittarius Sun & Rising:

 How long can you outrun your own shadow, Sagittarius?
 What if stillness holds the answers your passport can’t?
-May begins with Pluto retrograde in Aquarius on 4th May, stirring your sector of communication and mindset.
+May begins with Pluto retrograde in Aquarius on May 5th at 1:27 a.m.
+AEST, stirring your sector of communication and mindset.
 Your thoughts, words, and online voice are under review.
 You may find yourself questioning what’s behind your need to always “move on,” always say the right thing, always keep it light.
 Pluto’s asking: what’s the truth you’ve been scared to speak — especially to yourself?

 AdvertisementADVERTISEMENT

-That truth gets even louder on 12th May, when the Scorpio full moon lands in your sector of spirituality and subconscious.
+That truth gets even louder on May 13th, when the Scorpio full moon lands in your sector of spirituality and subconscious at 2:56 a.m.
+AEST.
 If you’ve been spiritually bypassing with distractions, this full moon isn’t having it.
 You’ve been running, scrolling, flirting, and booking flights left and right (or dreaming of it) — but some emotions need to be felt, not avoided.
 This lunation is a chance to break down in order to break through.
 You’re not weak for crying in solitude.
 You’re wise for finally listening to your inner voice.

-Then as the month evolves, the light returns.
-Gemini Season begins on 20th May, lighting up your sector of partnership.
+Then, as the month evolves, the light returns.
+Gemini Season begins on May 20th, lighting up your sector of partnership.
 You’re re-learning how to relate, how to be soft and strong, how to communicate what you actually want.
-Mercury enters Gemini on 25th May, and the Gemini new moon on 26th May oﬀers fresh starts in love, collabs, and contracts.
-Meanwhile, Saturn enters Aries on 24th May, launching a whole new cycle in your sector of creativity and pleasure.
+Mercury enters Gemini on May 25th, and the Gemini new moon on May 26th oﬀers fresh starts in love, collabs, and contracts.
+Meanwhile, Saturn enters Aries on May 24th, launching a whole new cycle in your sector of creativity and pleasure.
 Your joy is no longer a side quest — it’s the mission.
 But Saturn wants you to build a foundation for that joy.
 Make time for what makes you feel alive, and do it consistently.

 Capricorn Sun & Rising:

 Capricorn, what if your definition of “success” has been too narrow all along?
 May kicks oﬀ with a wake-up call.
-Pluto stations retrograde in Aquarius on 4th May, challenging your relationship with money, worth, and independence.
+Pluto stations retrograde in Aquarius on May 5th at 1:27 a.m.
+AEST, challenging your relationship with money, worth, and independence.
 You’ve been building empires… but at what cost?
 This retrograde isn’t here to take your power.
 It’s here to help you wield it better.
 You may realise it’s time to change how you relate to ownership, income, or even your digital footprint.
 There’s more power in your authenticity than your performance.

 AdvertisementADVERTISEMENT

-The Scorpio full moon arrives 12th May, lighting up your sector of community and vision.
+The Scorpio full moon arrives May 13th at 2:56 a.m.
+AEST, lighting up your sector of community and vision.
 If you’ve been blending in with crowds that no longer reflect your dreams, this lunation will shake that loose.
 You’re not meant to be palatable.
 You’re meant to be purposeful.
 Let go of the social masks.
 Start speaking from your soul.
 Whether you’re going viral or going ghost, it’s time to let your future self lead.

-As Gemini Season begins on 20th May, your sector of wellness and structure lights up.
-You’re refining your schedule and rituals — not from guilt, but from alignment.
-Mercury joins Gemini on 25th May, and the Gemini new moon on 26th May is your moment to set intentions around sustainable productivity.
-Then — boom — Saturn enters Aries on 24th May, activating your sector of home, ancestry, and emotional foundation for the first time since 1999.
-The next two years are asking: what kind of legacy do you want to root into?
-It’s not just about building a life.
-It’s about healing the ground it’s built on.

 Aquarius Sun & Rising:

 Are you ready to face yourself, Aquarius — not the version you curated, but the one that’s always been waiting underneath?
 The month begins with a massive internal shift.
-Pluto stations retrograde in your sign on 4th May, and you’re entering a deep period of identity excavation.
+Pluto stations retrograde in your sign on May 5th at 1:27 a.m.
+AEST, and you’re entering a deep period of identity excavation.
 This isn’t a surface-level rebrand.
 This is soul work.
 You’re releasing the projections, perfectionism, and personas that were meant to protect you — but now just keep you confined.
 Let the transformation happen.
 You’re not breaking down.
 You’re breaking open.

 AdvertisementADVERTISEMENT

-The Scorpio full moon on 12th May lands in your sector of career and public image, pushing you into the spotlight… or out of it, if that spotlight isn’t aligned.
+The Scorpio full moon on May 13th at 2:56 a.m.
+AEST lands in your sector of career and public image, pushing you into the spotlight… or out of it, if that spotlight isn’t aligned.
 You may experience a reckoning with your role, your reputation, or the pressure to always be “ahead of the curve.”
 Let go of the need to perform.
-Ask yourself: am I building something true, or just doing it for the validation?
+Ask yourself: Am I building something true, or just doing it for the validation?
 It’s okay to shift directions, even dramatically.

-Then in the final third of the month comes a major mood shift.
-Gemini Season starts on 20th May, bringing life to your sector of creativity, romance, and fun.
-Yes, you’re allowed to flirt with the universe again.
-Mercury also enters Gemini on 25th May, and the Gemini new moon on 26th May reminds you that joy can be sacred, too.
-And just when you’re finding your rhythm, Saturn enters Aries on 24th May, marking a huge new cycle in your communication and learning sector.
-It’s time to take your voice seriously.
-You don’t need a megaphone — you need conviction.
-Start writing the story of who you’re becoming.

 Pisces Sun & Rising:

 What if your softness is your superpower this month, Pisces, but boundaries are the armour that let it thrive?
-Pluto retrograde begins 4th May, activating your sector of spirituality and the subconscious.
+Pluto retrograde begins May 5th at 1:27 a.m.
+AEST, activating your sector of spirituality and the subconscious.
 This is the underworld tour of your soul… and yes, it might get uncomfortable.
 Old wounds, past-life patterns, ancestral grief — Pluto’s digging it all up.
 But instead of drowning in it, you’re being shown how to release it.
 This is shadow work.
 This is transformation.
 Trust your dreams.
 Journal everything.
 Light a candle.
 Ask your spirit guides for clarity.

 AdvertisementADVERTISEMENT

-The Scorpio full moon arrives on 12th May, lighting up your sector of wisdom and higher learning, and suddenly, something clicks.
+The Scorpio full moon arrives on May 13th at 2:56 a.m.
+AEST, lighting up your sector of wisdom and higher learning, and suddenly, something clicks.
 Maybe you finally forgive someone.
 Maybe you forgive yourself.
 This is a spiritual graduation after six months of intense overwhelm.
 If you’ve been doubting your gifts, hiding your truth, or second- guessing your path — this lunation ends that.
 You know who you are.
 It’s time to act like it.
 Let yourself expand, even if it scares you.

-Then comes the cosmic plot twist.
-Gemini Season begins 20th May, and your sector of home and emotional foundation is activated for the next four weeks.
-You may want to redecorate, reconnect with family, or just cocoon for a bit.
-Mercury enters Gemini on 25th May, and the Gemini new moon on 26th May oﬀers a clean slate emotionally, helping you take life less seriously.

-And then for the final hoorah: Saturn, the planet of challenge, leaves your sign for the first time in over two years and enters Aries on 24th May, activating your sector of finances, self-worth, and value.
-This is the start of your wealth-building arc.
-But it starts with you knowing — not hoping — that you deserve more.
-Let this be the month where your intention and your discipline finally align.

 AdvertisementADVERTISEMENT